-I try to buy almost everything I need or want from charity shops.
+I try to buy everything I need or want from charity shops.
 Because:

 1. Through excessive charity-shop lingering, I’ve slowly become dependent upon shopping in a 1980s timewarp.
 Everything is sequinned and £5 is the average cost of a dress.
-So when I venture into normal high-street shops, it is hell.
-There are NEVER ENOUGH sequins and it’s all so flipping expensive.
-Hey, nobody said this blog was classy, ok?
+When I venture into normal high-street shops, there are NEVER ENOUGH sequins and it’s all so expensive.
+Hey, nobody said this blog was classy.

 2. You can feel the glow of righteousness, because your £5 is going to charity.

 Today I’d like to expand upon on point 3.

 I found this gem in Oxfam Bookshop on Byres Road in Glasgow.
 Written by Mary Galleti in 1957, it is a comprehensive guide to hosting a party.
 Hold it right there if you’re dreaming of dresses with twirling skirts, an Old Fashioned cocktail with your morning meeting, and chain-smoking across dinner (and children), because nobody knew any better.
 We might look back on the 1950s with a yearning for a less guilt-ridden time, but this book makes clear that this decade was nothing to yearn about.
 Stop yearning please.